billwear/maas-docs/maas-installation-from-a-snap-773.md

 Don't worry; if you leave out any of the database parameters, you'll be prompted for those details.

-<h3 id="heading--rack-setup">Adding additional rack servers</h3>
-A common setup in production environments is to have rack controllers local to each rack.
-To add a rack controller, install the operating system and them:

-    sudo snap install maas --channel=2.8
-    sudo maas init rack

-[note]
-You will be asked for the following input:
-- `MAAS URL`: The MAAS URL for the region controller.
-- `Secret`: The Shared Secret from the controller.
-See [bellow](/t/maas-installation-from-a-snap/773#heading--shared-secret) where this can be found.
-[/note]

 <h2 id="heading--service-status">Checking MAAS service status</h2>

 You can check the status of running services with: